Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

+Models of the MAPK and AKT pathways have been studied under a variety of biological and modeling assumptions~\cite{Heinrich2002,Huang1996, Beguerisse2016}, including pathway crosstalk~\cite{Fujita2010,Won01062012,Fey:2012ge,Chen239}.
+Here we consider simple models to ensure the parameters are at least locally identifiable so there are a finite number of parameter values to fit the data.
 We construct nonlinear ordinary differential equation models to describe the dynamics of the AKT and ERK signaling pathways.
-These models include three molecular species: Receptor (R), pERK (E) and pAKT (A).
+See the SI Appendix for a synopsis of MAPK models and details of their construction.
+Briefly, these models include three molecular species: Receptor (R), pERK (E) and pAKT (A).
 Since the data contains the response of pERK and pAKT, we assume that the receptor must phosphorylate ERK and/or AKT.
 We consider positive, negative, or no interaction between pERK and pAKT under different types of kinetic regimes (mass-action or Michaelis--Menten) and different types of inhibition (blocking/sequestration or removal/degradation).
-The combination of these features result in the 44 structurally identifiable models that we study in further detail.
-Each model corresponds to a different mechanistic hypothesis of the dynamics in the pathways (see SI Appendix).
-To find the models that best describe the response of each of the five clusters, we estimate parameters using the Squeeze-and-Breathe algorithm~\cite{Beguerisse2012b}, and rank them using the Akaike information criterion score (AICc) (see SI Appendix).
-The best models for each cluster are shown in Fig.~3.
+The combination of these features results in the 44 structurally identifiable models that we study in further detail.
+Each model corresponds to a different mechanistic hypothesis of the dynamics in the pathways (see SI Appendix III.C).
+To find the models that best describe the response of each of the five clusters, we estimate parameters using the Squeeze-and-Breathe algorithm~\cite{Beguerisse2012b}, and rank them using the Akaike information criterion score (AICc) (see SI Appendix IV.D).
+The best models for each cluster are shown in Fig.~\ref{fig:aic}.

-The AICc penalizes more complex models; therefore it is not surprising that the top models are the simplest ones.
-The best models for each cluster have different feedback strengths (parameter values) and network topologies (see Fig.~3); this supports the hypothesis that mutations may play a role in the dynamics.
-Although the values of the parameters vary, the model with arrows from the receptor to pAKT and pERK appears in all clusters, which is in line with how cells are understood to operate.
-We remark that cluster 4, which corresponds to HR$^+$ cells (yellow in Fig. 2D), includes inhibition crosstalk as the second best model, whereas in all other clusters this mechanism appears in fourth place.
-These results support the notion that clusters may have different parameter values/network structure and that our approach is viable.
+The AICc, used for model selection, penalizes more complex models; therefore it is not surprising that the top models are the simplest ones.
+The best models for each cluster have different feedback strengths (parameter values) and network topologies (see Fig.~\ref{fig:aic}); this supports the hypothesis that mutations may play a role in the dynamics.
+Although the values of the parameters vary, the model with arrows from the receptor (R) to pAKT and pERK appears in all clusters, which is in line with how cells are understood to operate.
+We remark that cluster~4, which corresponds to HR$^+$ cells (yellow in Fig. 2D), includes inhibition crosstalk as the second best model, whereas in all other clusters this mechanism appears in fourth place.
+This finding suggests the possibility that the cell lines in cluster~4 share a feature which is relevant to the ligands that also appear in this cluster.
+This type of insight is made possible because of the constraint we have imposed on the clusters.